VonHeikemen/nvim-starter/README.md

 A few things have been configured to resemble other modern text editors.
 You'll find a file explorer with tree style view, list open files in tabs, git integration, a terminal easy to toggle.

-All the code in this configuration in these two articles:
+All the code in this configuration is explained in these two articles:

 * [Build your first Neovim configuration in lua](https://vonheikemen.github.io/devlog/tools/build-your-first-lua-config-for-neovim/)
 * [Plugins to get started](https://vonheikemen.github.io/devlog/es/tools/neovim-plugins-to-get-started/)